gsknnft/QWormhole/README.md

 - **Identity & attestation** – use negantropic handshakes or custom `handshakeSigner` payloads so every socket announces a signed identity with coherence metadata.
 - **Policy enforcement** – `verifyHandshake`, TLS fingerprint pinning, rate limits, and backpressure guards let the server enforce both crypto posture and resource usage before promoting a socket to application traffic.
 - **Layered defense** – TLS metadata is merged into handshake tags, so downstream routers or registries can insist on matching TLS fingerprints *and* negantropic hashes; external tunnels (WireGuard, SSH) remain optional but compose cleanly via `localAddress` / `interfaceName`.
+- **Forward-secrecy roadmap** – sovereign tunnel sessions use long-lived X25519-derived keys today; rotation + replay protection are on the shortlist so meshes that need FS guarantees can opt in without bolting on a second transport.

 ## Error handling & backpressure
 - Backpressure protection: server drops connections when `maxBackpressureBytes` is exceeded; emits `backpressure` and `clientClosed`.